-Apples and pears: pruning new trees
+Apple and pears: pruning newly planted trees

 Young apple and pear trees need good formative pruning to establish productive trees with a balanced branch system.
 Pruning is not difficult and taking the time to get it right in the early years should lead to fewer problems later on.

 Before you start

 How you prune your young tree will depend on its age and form, as well as the ultimate size and shape you want to create.

 Young apple and pear trees are sold in three main forms – which you have will affect how much formative pruning you’ll need to do: